Distributed reactive power feedback control for voltage regulation and loss minimization: Asynchronous algorithm

 \section{Asynchronous algorithm}

-In order to avoid the burden of coordination among the agents, we also propose an asynchronous version of the algorithm, in which the agents corresponding to the microgenerators update their state $(q_h, \lambda_h)$ independently one from the other, based on the information that they can measure and that they can gather from their neighbors.
+In order to avoid the burden of system-wide coordination among the agents, we also propose an asynchronous version of the algorithm, in which the agents corresponding to the microgenerators update their state $(q_h, \lambda_{\text{max},h}, \lambda_{\text{min},h}, \mu_{\text{max},h}, \mu_{\text{min},h})$ independently one from the other, based on the information that they can gather from their neighbors.

-We assume that each agent (except for the agent located at the PCC) is provided with an individual timer, by which it is triggered.
-Timers tick randomly, with exponentially, identically distributed waiting times.
+We assume that each agent (except for the agent located at the PCC) is provided with an individual timer, by which it is triggered, and that no coordination is present between these timers: they tick randomly, with exponentially, identically distributed waiting times.

-\hrulefill\\ \textbf{Asynchronous algorithm}
+\hrulefill\\ \textbf{Asynchronous algorithm} \nopagebreak